 The Geertop 1 has a couple of configurations.
-It's available as a mesh inner tent only, a rainfly only or a combination of the two.
+It’s available as a mesh inner tent only, a rainfly only or a combination of the two.
 Depending on what you go for you get a certain number of stakes and guy ropes.
 All options come with a carry bag and tent stakes (but no tent poles, because you use your trekking poles instead.
 The rain fly weighs less than 2lbs and the inner tent weighs less than 1lb.
-It's rated for 3 seasons. ($$)
+It’s rated for 3 seasons. ($$)

 It’s very unusual to find a tent that is both ultralight and easy on the wallet but the Geertop 20D achieves both those things!
 It packs down extremely well.
 With two doors and two ventilation windows, condensation is absolutely not a problem.
 And it even has two vestibules, providing more than enough storage for your gear.
 The flysheet and inner tent can be used separately which is an added bonus.

 So what’s the catch?
 Well, it doesn’t come with poles.
 The intention here is to provide a low-cost, ultralight tent for thru-hiking and the designers figured that most people doing that would also carry trekking poles.
 So to strip away weight, they ditched the tent poles and suggested your trekking poles can be used instead.
 Pretty smart, eh?!

 I did have a few niggles.
 If you’re over 6-feet tall you might struggle to fit comfortably.
 The stakes are the standard ones you get with most backpacking tents and given that the tension of the tent really relies on staking it out well, you may want to upgrade to some better ones.
 And the zippers are flimsy (although if you fashion some zip-pulls out of paracord, that definitely helps).

-But other than those minor complaints, what you're left with is a very innovative design and a very sturdy, extremely practical, ultralight shelter for a remarkably low cost.
+But other than those minor complaints, what you’re left with is a very innovative design and a very sturdy, extremely practical, high quality, ultralight shelter for a remarkably low cost.